Depression and the benefits of CBD oil

 5. Stress

-Stress can increase the severity of depression. in 2020 Studies in the US show that chronic exposure to stress can lead to episodes of depression.
+Stress can increase the severity of depression.
+Studies conducted in 2020 in the US show that chronic exposure to stress can lead to episodes of depression.

 Stress chemicals are the root cause of many depressive symptoms.
 Whether it's changes in appetite, hypertension, or a weakened immune system, these symptoms can be the result of chronic stress, which can eventually trigger or exacerbate depression.